kbilsted/CodeQualityAndReadability/Articles/Design/DomainTypeAndEmergentBehaviour.md

 <img src="img/httpspixabay.comdasommerfugl-insekt-oejne-sensor-376876.jpg">

-The focus of this article is how readability and maintainability is improved by replacing simple types with domain types.
-A consequence of introducing domain types is not only a closer relationship between model and implementation, the domain types also establishes a conceptual foundation making it easier to extend and adapt the application for future changes.

 Our investigations take outset in implementing an application with and without domain types.
-This gives us the opportunity to reflect and compare.
+The implementations are easily coparably, and thus provides ample  opportunity to reflect and compare.

+What is a domain type anyways??
 A domain type is a type that cover the information or intent of a phenomenon in the *problem domain* (i.e. the real life "thing" we are creating software for).
 The domain type is expressed in the *solution domain* (i.e. our code).
 Some times, a domain type is a mere wrapper for say a `string` or an `int`.
 This thought may be alien to you, maybe it even feels like a complete waste of time to do all that wrappin'.
 Allot me to show you differently.